This article contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you.

 Cons

-- Lower maximum throughput than tri-band options
+- Lower maximum throughput than any tri-band option